-Contrary to popular belief, estate planning isn’t the preserve of the rich and famous.
+Contrary to the popular belief, estate planning isn’t reserved for the rich and famous.
 You don’t have to acquire significant wealth to plan how it will be shared among your beneficiaries once you’re gone.
 The process involves common assets such as land, houses, jewelry, cash, and investments.

 What’s the Importance of Estate Planning?

 The AARP reports that only 40% of American adults have a written will.
 Although older people take this obligation seriously, a majority of Gen Xers and Millennials don’t.
 You stand to gain the following benefits if you incorporate estate planning into your long-term financial strategy:

 State inheritance and federal estate taxes can quickly pile up if you don’t hire an estate planner.
 The process helps you transfer assets to beneficiaries in the most tax-efficient way possible.
 If you’re married, you can set up an AB trust and enjoy double the federal estate tax exemption.

 There are various other estate planning methods that both individuals and spouses can utilize.
 A living trust is one that you set up while still alive, while a testamentary trust follows the terms of your will.

 If it’s a revocable living trust, you may amend its terms whenever you want.
 Except on rare occasions, once you create and fund an irrevocable trust, its terms are legally binding forever.

 2).
 Protection for Your Beneficiaries

 Proper estate planning protects two main types of beneficiaries.
 The first is minors whose interests are taken care of until they’re old enough to inherit your wealth formally.
 Every state has laws outlining the appointment of a conservator to manage their financial needs until they turn 18 or 21.